 Conduct detrimental to the reputation of the school can result in consequences up to and including expulsion.

 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 An Imbalance of Power: Kids who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or cause intentional harm to others.

 The Country Day faculty and administration is committed to providing a safe and civil environment for the personal and academic success for every student.
-CDS does not tolerance bullying in any form including written, verbal, physical or electronic.
+CDS does not tolerate bullying in any form including written, verbal, physical or electronic.
 Behaviour includes, but is not limited to:

 teasing, social exclusion, threats, intimidation, stalking, physical violence, theft, sexual, religious, racial or gender orientation harassment, public humiliation, destruction of property and any references to weapons; guns/knives (pretend or otherwise).

 Students should always report any type of bullying or harassment to a faculty or staff member.
 Faculty and Administration will take immediate action to consult with all involved.
 Consequences and appropriate measures will be employed to eradicate the behavior and ensure the safety of each student, with consequences up to and including expulsion.